 The VPC network receives the response, consults the active connections table, notes that this is an active connection, and allows it.
 The VPC network consults its network/external IP lookup table and replaces the instance's external IP address with the matching network address and sends the packet to the source instance.

 If the destination IP address is within the VPC network:

 The instance is configured with an IP with 255.255.255.255 mask, so the instance sends the packet to the subnet's gateway MAC address.
 The instance first might need to make an ARP request to resolve the gateway's MAC address.

 The VPC network, using Proxy ARP, responds with the MAC address of the destination instance.

-The gateway receives the packet and routes the packet to the destination IP within the VPC network.
+GCP forwards the packet to the destination IP within the VPC network.

 The target instance receives the packet.
 The target instance checks ingress firewall to determine if the packet is allowed.
 If not, the packet is dropped silently.
 Otherwise, the instance processes the packet.

 An external instance or computer calls an instance: